*Check eligibility to see cards you are eligible for

-Today credit cards have found widespread usage due to the convenience they offer.
-Unlike the old days, you do not have to carry large sums of money when you go shopping.
-All you need to do is take your credit card with you when you go out shopping, select whatever you want to buy, hand over your card to the cashier to make the payment and walk out with your purchase.
+Today credit cards have found massive usage due to the convenience they offer.
+Unlike the old days, you do not have to carry cash all the time.
+Whenever you go out for shopping, all you need to do is take your credit card with you, shop whatever you want, swipe your credit card at merchant’s machine and walk out with your purchase.
 Simple, isn't it?
-Card issuing banks offer many types of benefits like cash back, reward points, interest free credit and discount offers on purchases made at select stores.
+In addition to the simplicity, Card issuers offer many type of benefits like cash back, reward points, interest free credit and discount offers on purchases made at select stores.
 All this makes it attractive to use a credit card in lieu of cash for your purchases.
-If you are wondering, "What happens after I hand over my card to the cashier?", then read on to know more.
+If you are wondering, "What happens after I swipe my card at merchant’s machine?", then read on to know more.

 When you hand over your credit card to the cashier to pay for your purchases he takes it and swipes it in the merchant's point of sale (POS) system.
 This system is connected to the merchant's bank via a communication link.
 This POS system helps in verifying your data by using an electronic verification system.
 The details verified include the validity of your card and the availability of sufficient balance on your credit card to pay for the purchases.

 Once your details are transmitted to the merchant's bank, they are sent to your bank which then authorizes the payment if all the details are in order.
 This authorization is then sent to the merchant's bank, which then blocks the amount from your credit limit so as to reimburse it to the merchant later on.
 The authorization generates an approval code and is transmitted to the merchant.
 This code has to be keyed in by the cashier, after which two copies of charge slip are generated.
 This charge slip is your agreement to pay your issuing bank the amount of purchase.
 You then sign one copy of the charge slip and take the other one with you, along with your purchase.